grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/plan-rbac-rollout-strategy.md

 ### Prevent Viewers from accessing an App Plugin

 By default, Viewers, Editors and Admins have access to all App Plugins that their organization role allows them to access.
-To change this default behavior and prevent Viewers from having access to an App plugin, you must [update a basic role permission]({{< relref "./manage-rbac-roles/#update-basic-role-permissions" >}}).
+To change this default behavior and prevent Viewers from accessing an App plugin, you must [update a basic role's permissions]({{< relref "./manage-rbac-roles/#update-basic-role-permissions" >}}).

-In this example, three App plugins have been installed:
+In this example, three App plugins have been installed and enabled:
 | Name | ID | Required Org role |
 |--------------------|-----------------------------|-------------------|
 | On Call | grafana-oncall-app | Viewer |